brennanwesley/jobticketinvoice/frontend/README.md

 ## Deployment Troubleshooting
 Common issues and their solutions will be documented here based on our conversations.

+### June 11, 2025 - Vercel Auto-Deployment Test

+**Test:** Verifying that frontend changes automatically trigger Vercel deployment when pushed to GitHub.

+**Change:** Added this deployment test entry to confirm the CI/CD pipeline is functioning correctly.

+**Expected Result:** This change should trigger a new deployment on Vercel within 1-2 minutes of the GitHub push.

 ### June 9, 2025 - Job Ticket Submission Fix